Ravby/Optimization-frameworks-comparison/Frameworks/mealpy/docs/source/pages/general/classification_table.rst

-* Meta-heuristic Categories: (Based on `this article`_)
+* Meta-heuristic Algorithm's Categories: (Based on `this article`_)
-    + Evolutionary-based: Idea from Darwin's law of natural selection, evolutionary computing
+    + Evolutionary-based: inspired by Darwin's law of natural selection, evolutionary computing
-    + Swarm-based: Idea from movement, interaction of birds, organization of social ...
+    + Swarm-based: inspired by movement, interaction, and organization of birds, social insects, and other animals
-    + Physics-based: Idea from physics law such as Newton's law of universal gravitation, black hole, multiverse
+    + Physics-based: inspired by physical laws such as Newton's law of universal gravitation, black holes, and multiverse
-    + Human-based: Idea from human interaction such as queuing search, teaching learning, ...
+    + Human-based: inspired by human interaction, such as queuing search, teaching-learning, and cultural algorithms
-    + Biology-based: Idea from biology creature (or microorganism),...
+    + Biology-based: inspired by biological creatures or microorganisms, such as genetic algorithms and artificial immune systems
-    + System-based: Idea from eco-system, immune-system, network-system, ...
+    + System-based: inspired by ecosystem, immune system, and network system.
-    + Math-based: Idea from mathematical form or mathematical law such as sin-cosin
+    + Math-based: inspired by mathematical forms or laws, such as sin-cosin functions, golden ratio.
-    + Music-based: Idea from music instrument
+    + Music-based: inspired by music instruments, such as harmony search
-    + Probabilistic-base: Probabilistic based algorithm
+    + Probabilistic-base: inspired by probabilistic-based algorithms, such as Bayesian optimization and cross-entropy method
     + Dummy: Non-sense algorithms and Non-sense papers (code proofs)

 .. _this article: https://doi.org/10.1016/j.procs.2020.09.075

 * Difficulty - Difficulty Level (Personal Opinion): Objective observation from author.
 Depend on the number of parameters, number of equations, the original ideas, time spend for coding, source lines of code (SLOC).
-    + Easy: A few paras, few equations, SLOC very short
+    + Easy: Few parameters, few equations, and very short SLOC (Source lines of code)
-    + Medium: more equations than Easy level, SLOC longer than Easy level
+    + Medium: More equations than the Easy level, longer SLOC than the Easy level
-    + Hard: Lots of equations, SLOC longer than Medium level, the paper hard to read.
+    + Hard: Lots of equations, longer SLOC than the Medium level, and the paper is difficult to read.
-    + Hard* - Very hard: Lots of equations, SLOC too long, the paper is very hard to read.
+    + Hard* - Very hard:Lots of equations, SLOC is too long, and the paper is very difficult to read.

-**For newbie, I recommend to read the paper of algorithms which difficulty is "easy" or "medium" difficulty level.**
+**For newbies, it is recommended to start by reading papers on algorithms that are categorized as "easy" or "medium" difficulty level.**

 +---------------+--------------------------------------------------+-----------+-------------------+-------+--------+-------------+